catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 PO Box 146, East Melbourne VIC 8002\
 Phone: (03) 9926 5630

 Priests moving to Victoria will need to apply for a Victorian WWCC card.
-Applications can be made through the Department of Justice website at [www.workingwithchildren.vic.gov.au/home/applications/apply+for+a+check/](http://www.workingwithchildren.vic.gov.au/home/applications/apply+for+a+check/).
+Applications can be made through the [Department of Justice website]([www.workingwithchildren.vic.gov.au/home/applications/apply+for+a+check/](http://www.workingwithchildren.vic.gov.au/home/applications/apply+for+a+check/)).

 *Please note* that no public ministry can be conducted prior to the WWCC application being lodged.

 ### National Police Check certificate

 In addition, it is the policy of the Archdiocese of Melbourne that all clergy obtain a National Police Check certificate on initial and every subsequent appointment and reappointment.
-Fast and easy applications can be made online through the Australia Post website at [auspost.com.au/police-checks?andecid=p11147695884](https://auspost.com.au/police-checks?&ecid=p11147695884).
+Fast and easy applications can be made online through the [Australia Post website](https://auspost.com.au/police-checks?&ecid=p11147695884).
 Once the certificate has been obtained, please forward a copy to the Safeguarding Unit, who will confirm receipt with the parish priest.

 Contact details for the Safeguarding Unit: